UoB-COMSM0166/2026-group-27/README.md

 **- Acceptance Criteria**
 * Given the player is exploring the map
 * When they move through the environment
-* Then movement is restricted by maze walls
+* Then movement is restricted by the maze walls
 * And environmental visuals reflect Bristol (examples: graffiti and brick textures)